Man or bear: Commentary from journalists

 Some journalists compared the response of women sharing their assault experiences online with the #MeToo movement.
 Femi Oluwole of The Independent argued that the debate showed that men need to be more informed about the dangers women face in society.
 Journalists highlighted various murder cases such as those of Grace Millane and Junko Furuta.

 Rachel Ulatowski of the feminist magazine The Mary Sue called men's backlash to women picking the bear "bizarre" and "laughable" due to weak arguments with misused statistics and claims of misandry.
 Some journalists compared it to the #NotAllMen argument.
 Clarissa-Jan Lim of MSNBC argued that discussion focusing on the actual hostility of bears misses the point, which she said was the "dangers that women experience in [a] world" with men.

 The World Health Organization states that one in three women face sexual or physical violence in their lifetime.
 In contrast, there have been 664 bear attacks over fifteen years with most being non-fatal, which means bear attacks are far less common.
 Bear expert Jean-Jacques Camarra says that bears have evolved to fear humans, and would therefore most likely run away.
 Wilfred Reilly of the National Review criticized the bear-favoring statistics people shared as an example of the base rate fallacy that he stated was widespread in modern American politics.
 Megan McArdle of The Washington Post argued that those statistics were a confusion of the inverse fallacy that "reinforce harmful stereotypes" of women being "irrational, neurotic and bad at math".

+Nolan Sargent of The Michigan Daily criticized the trend as a narrative "explicitly antagonistic towards men".
+While acknowledging that the thought experiment served to illustrate the fear of violence experienced by women, Sargent argued that the trend would alienate men from progressive spaces, while also artificially pitting men and women against each other.

 Kayleigh Donaldson of Paste associated the novel Bear (1976) by Marian Engel with the debate.
 According to Tamlyn Avery of The Conversation, Julia Phillips's 2024 book Bear alludes to the debate during a scene with the main character Sam at a family funeral.